Lac Seul Fly-In Fishing Outposts

 Tom’s Landing Outpost

-With a capacity for up to 10 people (and a minimum of 6), this brand new facility has the convenience for light 120 v power use (ideal for C-PAP machines and charging camera batteries).
-Brand new docks, ramps, and board walks to the cabin and fish house, dedicated grilling area sheltered for your convenience, electric full size refrigerator and electric deep freeze give you all the conveniences of home, in a wilderness setting.
+With a capacity for up to 10 people (and a minimum of 6), this location has the convenience for light 120 v power use (ideal for C-PAP machines and charging camera batteries).
+Quality docks, ramps, and board walks to the cabin and fish house, dedicated grilling area sheltered for your convenience, electric full size refrigerator and electric deep freeze give you all the conveniences of home, in a wilderness setting.
 Tom’s Landing is in the unique position of offering immediate access to the northern reaches of Chamberlain Narrows while putting you in striking distance of waters propagated by Walleye in Wapesi Bay.
 Bring the shore lunch kit, there are plenty of opportunities for sampling your catch while enjoying the spectacular Canadian landscape.

 Pickerel Narrows Outpost

 Pickerel Narrows, our northernmost camp, sits secluded in a quiet Jack Pine forest carpeted with mossy undergrowth.
 From here you can access excellent Northern and Walleye fishing in the northern most reaches of Lac Seul.
 Coons Bay, Perch Ripple and the Root River are highlights to the north.
 You will witness beautiful scenery as you explore, pausing to fish along the way to the south past Brisco Inlet for Pike and through Birch Narrows for Walleye.
 The islands of Beauty Bay harbor fantastic fishing as you discover more untouched fishing territory.
 This camp has the same upgrades as Tom’s Landing with a minimum group size of 6 and maximum of 10 people.

 What can you expect at our outpost camps on Lac Seul?